jevko/specifications/draft-standard-grammar.md

 It can be used to define simple and portable formats and languages in a variety of domains, such as data interchange, configuration, or text markup.

-Jevko is completely programming-language independent and is intended to have no inherent semantics.
-It is a pure syntactic building block meant to lend itself to joining together with other syntactic or semantic building blocks in a modular way.
+Jevko is completely programming-language independent and has no inherent semantics.
+It is a pure syntactic building block which can be joined together with other syntactic or semantic building blocks in a modular way.

 These additional building blocks are specified separately.
 The purpose of this specification is only to describe the basic syntax in terms of Unicode [[Unicode]](#ref-unicode) code points, providing a reference for implementations as well as other specifications.